Paradiski

 Where to ski in Paradiski?

-The world's second largest interconnected ski area has everything you need to enjoy skiing and snowboarding, whatever your level.
+The world's second largest interconnected ski area has everything you need to enjoy skiing and snowboarding, no matter your level.
 Paradiski offers 425 km of slopes and 260 varied runs for maximum thrills!

 Here are some of the slopes not to be missed during your stay at Paradiski: